bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 miles ahead of anything anyone else has to offer; I never thought a touchpad could feel this good.
 The screen is OK.

-Another note on hardware that I really feel deserves its own section I'd like to talk about audio, because it's phenomenal.
+Another note on hardware that I really feel deserves its own section is audio, because it's phenomenal.
 It is absolutely amazing to me that a laptop this thin and this small could have audio this good.
 It's clear and gets loud with no distortions, really just unbelievably good for a device in this form factor.

 To close up this section, I hope I've made it clear that the MacBook isn't a 'steaming pile of garbage' as many on the Internet claim, there's a lot to love